coolandco/WUSE/README.md

 ### Fazit
 -------
-In this project I could learn a lot about extreme Dependencies including the usage of unbounded wildcards (in the class ["Units"](./src/com/WUSE/Units/Unit.java)).
+In this project I could learn a lot about dependency generics  including the usage of unbounded wildcards (in the class ["Units"](./src/com/WUSE/Units/Unit.java)).